-Double Tag:
+Double-tag:

-Double-tag mode belongs to the tag-based mode; however, it would treat all frames as untagged ones, which means that tag with PVID will be added into all packets.
-These packets will be forwarded as Tag-based VLAN.
+Double-tag mode belongs to the tag-based mode, however, it would treat all frames as the untagged ones, which means that tag with PVID will be added into all packets.
+Then, these packets will be forwarded as Tag-based VLAN.
 So, the incoming packets with tag will become the double-tag ones.